status-im/help.status.im/docs/en/your-profile-and-preferences/customize-community-and-channel-notifications.md

 ## Mute community notifications except global mentions

-If you want to avoid missing general announcements, you can selectively mute some notifications, except global mentions (such as @everyone).
+If you want to avoid missing general announcements, you can selectively mute some notifications, except global mentions (such as `@everyone`).
 This example explains how to turn off all notifications for a specific community while maintaining global mentions.
-This can be helpful in very active communities where you're only interested in global mentions, such as @everyone
+This can be helpful in very active communities where you're only interested in global mentions, such as `@everyone`.

 === "Mobile"

     1. From the tab bar, tap :mobile-communities: **Communities**.
-    1. Long press the community you want to mute.
+    1. Tap the community you want to mute and, in the top navigation, tap :mobile-more-options: **More options**.
     1. Tap :mobile-notifications-settings: **Notification settings**.
     1. Select **Personal mentions** > **Notifications off**.
     1. Select **All other messages** > **Notifications off**.